Lyme disease can cause memory loss & brain fog. Now there’s compelling evidence it might cause Alzheimer’s too. Learn about the connection.

 Deer ticks.
 Lyme disease.
-These words might be enough to keep you indoors this summer.
+Those words might be enough to keep you indoors this summer.

 First discovered in Lyme, Connecticut, this disease is now found in all 50 US states and on every continent except Antarctica.

-Last summer the Center for Disease Control announced that the current rate of Lyme disease was found to be ten times higher than was previously believed, with 300,000 new cases each year.
+In 2013, the Centers for Disease Control announced that the current rate of Lyme disease was found to be ten times higher than was previously believed, with 300,000 new cases each year.
 (1)

 It’s growing in numbers and spreading geographically, yet some medical professionals don’t acknowledge that its chronic form even exists!